SNOW WHITES

 from Kherson

-based in Limassol
+photographed in Limassol

-‘These planes are a link to my childhood, home and my cherished dream — creating my own airline one day.’
+“These planes are a link to my childhood, home and my cherished dream — creating my own airline one day.’

 ‘In Omsk I care when something is not right.
 I fight it, write appeals, argue.
 Here I wouldn’t do that.
-Either everything is so good, or I haven’t reached that deeper level of home yet.’
+Either everything is so good, or I haven’t reached that deeper level of home yet."

 from Omsk

-based in Vienna
+photographed in Vienna

 ‘Home is your habits.
 It’s hard to change your habits completely.
 That is why I lost my home in Russia.
 I don’t have a home now.
 Even though I used to.’